-In order to accept students with a variety of backgrounds and orientations, we implement a variety of selection methods: General Selection, Special Selection for Working Adults, and Special Selection for International Students.
+In order to accept students with a variety of backgrounds and orientations, we implement a variety of selection methods: General Selection, Special Selection for Working Adults, Special Selection for International Students and Remote Special Selection for "Overseas-Resident" Applicants.
 Entrants must have (1) basic knowledge and academic skills, (2) the thinking, judgment, self-expression, etc. necessary to discover and solve new problems, and (3) the willingness to learn proactively and in collaboration with others.
 In the entrance examination, students are evaluated mainly on (1) and (2) in the written examination, mainly on (2) and (3) in the oral examination.
 The ability to read and understand foreign language literature (except for some programs) is evaluated in the specialized subject of the written examination.